 What do you want others to remember about you?

-Mama, I love you and I wish you are here right now.
-All your prayers for me have been answered.
+Mama, I love you, and I wish you are here right now.
+God has answered all your prayers for me.
 Yes, I am married to a great man of God, blessed with three amazing children.
 And I have a personal relationship with God through Jesus Christ.

-Thank you for leaving me a legacy of prayer, peace and love.
+Thank you for leaving me a legacy of prayer, faith, and love.
 Though you are no longer with us, I carry you in my heart.
-Thank you for leaving me a template that I can build upon.
+Thank you for leaving me a template that I can build on.

 Pray in the Spirit at all times and on every occasion.
 Stay alert and be persistent in your prayers for all believers everywhere.
 1 Thess 5:17